stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField_mod_system.md

 	Only takes one operand.
 Square wave version of sine.
 * "triangle"
 	Only takes one operand.
 Triangle wave version of sine.
-* "flat"
-	Only takes one operand.
-Flat wave version of sine.
 * "random"
 	Only takes one operand.
 Returns a random number generated from its operand.  ```{"random", "music_beat"}``` means a different random number